ethereum/remix-ide/docs/running_js_scripts.md

   contract ContractName {}
 ```

-Hitting `Ctrl+Shift+S` when editing a solidity file will compile that file and run the script.
-`Ctrl+S` will only start compiling.
+**ShortCut**: `Ctrl+Shift+S` , when editing a solidity file, will compile that file and then will run the script.
+In contrast, Ctrl+S will only start the compiling.

 ## An Example Script
 The example below deploys a solidity contract named **CustomERC20.sol**.
 This example is using the web3.js library.
 Ethers.js could also be used.